aratakokubun/cursor-hijack/README.md

 [![Build Status](https://travis-ci.org/aratakokubun/cursor-hijack.svg?branch=master)](https://travis-ci.org/aratakokubun/cursor-hijack)
 [![Dependency Status](https://gemnasium.com/badges/github.com/aratakokubun/cursor-hijack.svg)](https://gemnasium.com/github.com/aratakokubun/cursor-hijack)

-# cursor-hijack
+# cursor-jack

 Library to hijack cursor and control it.

-## What is cursor-hijack?
-Why use cursor-hijack?
+## What is cursor-jack?
+Why use cursor-jack?

-Cursor-hijack is react based library to enable hijack cursor and control it.
+cursor-jack is react based library to enable hijack cursor and control it.

 You can create more attractive application with this library.